Steps to Hiring your First Employee in Hawaii

 Step 1 – Register as an Employer

-Employers will need to first get an Employer Identification Number (EIN) – Form SS-4 from the Internal Revenue Service (IRS) in addition to the Withholding Tax Number from the Hawaii Department of Taxation and Unemployment Insurance Tax Account Number from the Hawaii Department of Labor.
+Hawaii employers will need to first get a Federal Employer Identification Number (FEIN) – Form SS-4 from the Internal Revenue Service (IRS) in addition to the Withholding Tax Number from the Hawaii Department of Taxation and Unemployment Insurance Tax Account Number from the Hawaii Department of Labor.